Policies and Procedures for Summer Conference

 Removal of Personal Property

 The event planner agrees to advise and assure that all conference participants remove personal property from the university’s premises on the day the conference ends.
-If property has been left beyond this time, the Summer Housing staff will remove and deliver property to the Public Safety office.
+If property has been left beyond this time, it will be considered abandoned and be donated or disposed of.

 Maintenance & Construction